phac-nml/pipeline-standards/README.md

 #### 5.2.2.1 Managing `process.ext.override_configured_docker_registry` with Optional Configurations

-To provide flexibility in managing the `process.ext.override_configured_docker_registry` setting, users can create an optional configuration file outside of the `nextflow.config` specifying the desired boolean value.
-This file can then be included in the pipeline using the `-c` option in commandline.
+To provide greater flexibility in managing the `process.ext.override_configured_docker_registry` setting, users can create an optional configuration file separate from the `nextflow.config`, specifying the desired boolean value.
+This file can then be included into the pipeline by using the `-c` option on the commandline.

 For example, you can create a configuration file named `azure_configuration.config` to set the default value for `process.ext.override_configured_docker_registry`.
 For example: